towercomputers/toweros/docs/src/security.md

 	- *via* Ethernet.
 - All communication between the thin client and a host must be directly triggered by user action.
 - SSH tunnels from the thin client or an online host to the Internet, through the router, are allowed.
+- Risks of data compromise by device theft are mitigated using encryption of the root filesystem of every host.
+However, for usability reasons, it's not practical to require passphrase input on each boot—the decryption key is stored on a separate boot device, and the user may remove this device when leaving the host hardware unattended.

 ## Operating System